 Over the past year, I have been getting questions from clients about VIES.
 Typically, the client has received a letter from Revenue advising them that they should be submitting a VIES Return.
 But the clients typically don’t know what VIES is and have no idea how to make a VIES Return.

 At this stage, I have significant experience with VIES.
 Having worked with larger companies in the past I was very familiar with filing VIES returns them.
 Moreso, I still do VIES filing for a lot of my current SME clients have asked for help with the VIES filing.

 What is VIES

 VIES is an abbreviation for VAT Information Exchange System.
 It is an EU system and applies to any business that sells to other EU states.

-Where a supplier sells goods or services to another EU country they can apply the zero rate to the supply of goods or service.
-In order to ensure that this zero rating is not abused the supplier must make reports showing the VAT number of the customer and the value of supplies.
+Where a supplier sells goods or services to another EU country they can apply the zero rate to the supply of goods or services.
+In order to ensure that this zero-rating is not abused the supplier must make reports showing the VAT number of the customer and the value of supplies.

 This information is shared between EU tax authorities and the relevant authorities can make checks to ensure the zero rate was correctly applied.